For most people, mornings are associated with being tired and groggy, dragging yourself out of bed and rushing off to work.

 What’s more, try to avoid high carb breakfasts such as cereal or toast since these really don’t give us much in the way of sustainable energy.

-Instead, try to incorporate healthy fats and proteins to fuel your brain and keep you going for longer!
+Instead, try to incorporate healthy fats and proteins into your balanced breakfast to fuel your brain and keep you going for longer!

 10. Plan your day